 Lee Scratch Perry.
 Eclectic innovator.

-For this mix I choose songs that are good to listen to in the rain.
-It was raining when I chose the track list.
-If it was hailing I would have went in a different direction.
+For this mix, I choose songs that are good to listen to in the rain.
+It was raining when I chose the tracklist.
+If it was hailing I would have gone in a different direction.